TP Information Security Policy

 Data Retention and Disposal

 Disposal – Prior to destruction of any Medcor data, Medcor must be notified.
-All company electronics that may have contained data collected on behalf of Medcor and are determined no longer fit for this purpose must be sanitized using NIST SP 800-88 Rev. 1 or equivalent standards for data destruction.
+All third-party’s electronics that may have contained data collected on behalf of Medcor and are determined no longer fit for this purpose must be sanitized using NIST SP 800-88 Rev. 1 or equivalent standards for data destruction.

 Termination of Agreement